Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Simulate of key presses

 You can simulate button presses from the keyboard with this class.
 The simulated keys are fully compatible with other pressed keys.
-If you press the Shift key and simulate the call of some key, the Shift modifier will be applied to this input.
+If you press the Shift button and simulate the call of some key, the Shift modifier will be applied to this input.

 ```c#
 var keyboardManipulator = new KeyboardManipulator();